Compare Two Volkswagen SUVs: The ID.4 and Tiguan

 Step up to the all-wheel drive version and you get 295 horsepower, which adds a lot of extra zip.
 The ID.4 gets to 60 mph in just over six seconds, but more impressive is the way it dashes away from traffic lights and whooshes past slower traffic.
 With no gears to shift between, progress is smooth and seamless, and there’s no engine revving, buzzing, and grunting – this is the most relaxing VW to drive.
 Kudos as well to VW for how well the brakes are calibrated: under normal circumstances, regenerative braking is light; and feels more natural for those coming from gasoline vehicles; a more aggressive mode is available with a simple twist of the shift knob, giving one-pedal driving ability.

 For an SUV with this much interior space, the ID.4’s range is actually quite impressive.
 Most drivers will opt for the 82-kWh all-wheel drive version, which, by the EPA’s estimates, will deliver 240-plus miles; the lighter, simpler rear-wheel drive version gives you 280 miles.
-For longer trips, the ID.4 offers 125-kW fast charging, meaning 5-80% on the right kind of DC fast charger will take about 40 minutes.
+For longer trips, this vehicle offers 125-kW fast charging, meaning 5-80% on the right kind of DC fast charger will take about 40 minutes.
 Every new ID.4 also comes with three years’ worth of 30-minute free charging sessions on the Electrify America network, one of the nation’s fastest and most comprehensive, with almost 10,000 chargers nationwide.

 Somewhere between EPA Estimates of 240 and 280 miles is less range than you’d get from a gasoline Volkswagen Tiguan, to be sure – but it’s also enough that you won’t stress in day to day driving.
 Owners will mostly charge overnight from a level 2 wall box, meaning they’ll leave home every morning with a full “tank” of electrons every day – something you can’t say for gasoline.

 Those base prices are a lot more than the Tiguan, which actually starts at just an MSRP of $26,490 for the base Tiguan S with front-wheel drive.
 Adding all-wheel drive comes with a $1,500 premium, but unlike the ID.4, you don’t get a bump in horsepower or speed along with the extra drive wheels.
-Plus, the Tiguan S is significantly less well-equipped than the ID.4 Pro.
+Plus, this model is significantly less well-equipped than the ID.4 Pro.
 In fact, you’d have to mosey past the Tiguan SE to the SE R Line Black, at an MSRP of $32,950, to get similar feature content, including the driver assistance features that are standard on the ID.4.
 The top-of-the-line SEL R Line starts at an MSRP of $37,230.

 Factor in the rising cost of fuel, and going all-electric means you’ll actually save over the long run – your savings improving the more you drive.
 Plus, the ID.4 offers more sophisticated technology, a more modern interior with more room, and lower maintenance costs over time, with no oil changes to do.